ydb-platform/nbs/doc/disk_manager/tracing/design_doc.md

 	- dataplane requests to nbs, as well as requests to S3.
 Here I propose making spans with strict sampling.
 After all, sometimes such requests slow down, so some spans are needed.
 However, there are a lot of such requests, and obviously it won't work to make a span for each request.
 	- Requests to ydb.
 Here, similarly to nbs, you can make a span for each request in the [ydb go sdk](https://github.com/ydb-platform/nbs/tree/main/vendor/github.com/ydb-platform/ydb-go-sdk/v3) (for example, a span for the begin transaction request).
 This can be done using the ydb go sdk.
 The ydb go sdk allows you to flexibly configure what spans to create and what not to — if necessary, these settings can be changed.

-	See more details in the [paragraph](https://wiki.yandex-team.ru/users/gayurgin/nbs/notes-on-problems/trejjsing/design-doc/#vzaimodejstvie-s-drugimi-sersisami-nbs,-nfs,-ydb,-s3) about interaction with other services.
+	See more details in the paragraph "Interaction with other services".
 5. Repetitions of the same actions by other generations of tasks.
 There may be situations like this:
 	- The older generation duplicates an action already performed by the younger generation.
 	- The action is performed by a younger (outdated) generation.
 This can happen, for example, with a request to nbs.